-All SIS students have an opportunity to spend one term in the academic year studying in our other campuses across the region in various countries such as Australia, Cambodia, Indonesia, Laos, Malaysia, Singapore and United States of America.
+All SIS students have an opportunity to spend one term in the academic year studying in another campus across the region, in various countries such as Australia, Cambodia, Indonesia, Laos, Malaysia, Singapore, and United States of America.

 There are no published IGCSE or A Level results available for SIS Gamuda Gardens.

 Located in the district of Hoang Mai, SIS Gamuda Gardens has a large purpose-built campus that has plenty of ‘green’ appeal with its sustainable architecture and outdoor space.
 Facilities include well-equipped classrooms, a library, music and art rooms, science and computer labs, a large multi-purpose hall, football pitches, and a canteen.
 Students take swimming lessons at the nearby Gamuda Gardens Clubhouse pool.